 Realize Value Quickly.
 It doesn’t matter whether you’re making a decision on which shade to dye your hair or helping a customer resolve an issue.
 Time is money.
 Management consulting projects can be short in duration, with 3-6 months being the norm – certainly no time to “boil the ocean”!
 The ability to develop quick hypotheses, and test their validity is fundamental to the strategic consulting process.
 Gone are the days when service firms were primarily engaged in making business recommendations.
 A consulting project lifecycle today encompasses evaluation-recommendation-adoption-value realization.
 The right analytics platform, that not only integrates data from various internal and external data sources, but makes it easy to find insights from with minimal training, makes it possible for consultancies to show value in a matter of moments.
 The faster the value is realized, the more successful the engagement.

 Self-Reliance & Serviceability.
-For informed decision making, business leaders require direct, unadulterated and instant access to data.
+For informed data-driven decision making, business leaders require direct, unadulterated and instant access to data.
 With the many responsibilities levied on them, professionals oftentimes need to act fast and with zero dependencies.
 Management and Service firms find value in ThoughtSpot’s approach - that puts business users at the forefront of decision making.
 What would earlier be realized by an army of overwhelmed data analysts, over days/ weeks, can now be done via an AI driven, ad-hoc search that dives into the very depths of diverse data-sets spanning billions of rows of data, drawing out and highlighting insights in mere moments.

 Differentiation.
 Consultancies are helping enterprises engage in some of the most transformational work in the last few decades, embracing new digital capabilities that will make or break their clients’ futures.
 Every enterprise is looking to do this in some capacity.
 As consultancies look to partner in these efforts, they need to offer truly differentiated services.
 Using the same technologies they’ve had in their toolbox for a decade won’t cut it if they want to build something new and effective for their clients.
 Digital transformation requires new approaches, not tweaked versions of what's been available for a decade.